lore-lml/iota-streams-core/README.md

   starting from a secret string.

 ## Example
-In the `main.rs` file there is a more detailed example on how to send and receive packets to/from the tangle, and recover channel state.
+In the `example` folder there is a more detailed example on how to send and receive packets to/from the tangle, and recover channel state.

+Use `cargo run --package example` to run the example application.

 ## Notes
 In this lib an external approach for the encryption of the masked payload has been used.<br>